OpenDataManchester/Open3P/docs/1_Start_Here/1_3_Data_Flow.md

 # Data Flow

 Here, we show two examples of how data could flow using the open standard.
 This tells the story of how water bottles are created with a packaging manufacturer, how that packaging manufacturer sends their packaging to a packer/filler (Figure 1), and then how that packer/filler will put packaging together, filled with a product and then send them to a retailer (Figure 2).
+In both figures:
+- black represents the component catalogue items used to create complete packaging
+- orange represents the complete packaging items used to create multipacks
+- green represents the component catalogue, multipack, or complete packaging items used to create the load catalogue item
+- yellow represents the load catalogue item made to create a load

 ![example1](../images/data_flow_example1.png)
 *Figure 1: From a packaging manufacturer to a packer/filler*